What is the Wellbeing Service?

 How is the Wellbeing Service different from Counselling?

-Wellbeing advisors differ from counsellors in that they do not offer therapeutic sessions or counsel.
+Wellbeing Advisors differ from counsellors in that they do not offer therapeutic sessions or counsel.
 They have a good knowledge of mental health but are not in a position to diagnose mental health conditions.
-The advantage of seeing a wellbeing advisor is that you can discuss any personal issue and they will offer you a space to explore your issues, support you in looking at your options and help you to take any next steps.
+The advantage of seeing a Wellbeing Advisor is that you can discuss any personal issue and they will offer you a space to explore them, support you in looking at your options and help you to take any next steps.

 How do I book an appointment?

-To enquire into seeing a wellbeing advisor or to book an appointment, there are a number of ways you can contact us.
+To enquire about seeing a Wellbeing Advisor or to book an appointment, there are a number of ways you can contact us.